aauyeung19/Hiking-Trail-Recommendation-NLP/README.md

 ## Methodology
 To generate recommendations, I had to go through three steps.
-1. Process and Clean the Data to prepare the data for step 2
+1. Process and Clean the Data to prepare the data for step 2.
+This included using a cleaning script that could be applied onto the entire corpus.
+Aside from standard cleaning procedures like removing punctuation and numbers, I used spaCy to lemmatize, remove pronouns, and remove location names from the trail reviews.
-2. Perform Topic Modelling to group descriptions and reviews into topics
+2. Performed Topic Modeling to group descriptions and reviews into topics.
+This was done in two processes.
+While NMF was a good solution for parsing trail descriptions and identifying key features, I needed something that would allow me to identify key elements in the reviews.
+For that I chose to go with an anchored corex model so I could identify painpoints (if any) of each trail.
-3. Generate Recommendation based on similarity in reviews and hike descriptions
+3. Generate Recommendation based on similarity in reviews and hike descriptions.
+Something I found when cleaning the trail reviews was that people are most likely to only leave a review on 1 to 2 trails with very little overlap between users.
+This made it difficult to perform collaborative filtering.
+With that in mind, I opted for a content based filtering system that utilized two tables.
+After the user selects the hike they enjoyed,  the app searches for other trails that had similar reviews (ex: If many people left reviews discussing the wildlife or types of views, hikes also discussing those topics would be returned).
+Then, the app will sort that filtered list of hikes and return trails with similar trail descriptions.
+This would act as a word of mouth recommendation system.
+If many people are saying the same thing about two independent hikes, they must be similar!
+This way, the recommendation would be able to return hikes that are have similar reviews and similar features.

 ## Data:
 14,000 Trail Descriptions with 400,000 Reviews and 2,000,000 Ratings from AllTrails.com